Sonia Kazovsky Artist, researcher, dramaturg based in Amsterdam, NL.

 Commissioned by K20 | Kunstsammlung Nordrhein-Westfalen, Düsseldorf (2026)

-Curated by Karen Archey
+Curated by Karen Archey and Isabelle Tondre

-Sonia Kazovsky together with Oded Rimon
+Sonia Kazovsky with Oded Rimon

+Sculptor and maker Oded Rimon developed and fabricated the sculptural structures, giving material form to Playground's world.
 The work was produced in collaboration with Boris Kollar, Otakar Zwartjes and Amir Avraham.

-Opening April 25, 2026.
 More information can be found here.

 The Crisis Game – An Institutional Live Action Role Play or How To Navigate Across Different Positions